sonjaxxxx/CRM-Power-Bi-analysis/README.md

 Which products perform best across different customer segments?
 Where are the biggest conversion opportunities?
 How has sales performance changed over time?

-Rather than focusing only on overall sales KPIs, the analysis explores the relationship between revenue, product mix, customer size, deal value, and conversion performance to identify patterns that can support commercial decision-making.
-## SQL Data Preparation & Analysis

-The raw CRM data was imported into SQL Server and validated before being used for analysis in Power BI.

 Data Model

 The project uses four relational tables: